99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - can enable the Automated Backup feature in a multi-AZ deployment
 - storage backed by EBS

+Transparent Data Encryption (TDE):
+automatically encrypts data before it is written to storage, and automatically decrypts data when the data is read from storage.

 RDS proxy:
 fully managed db proxy for RDS
 - Allows apps to pool and share DB connection, minimizing timeouts, open connections, and reduce stress on DB resources